Foreign relations of Nauru

-Nauru, following independence from the United Kingdom, became a sovereign, independent republic on 31 January 1968.
+Nauru became a sovereign, independent republic on 31 January 1968, following the passage of the Nauru Independence Act 1967 by the Parliament of Australia and the end of its status as a United Nations Trust Territory.
 Nauru has established diplomatic relations with a number of nations, including most of its Pacific neighbors with which it maintains economic, cultural and administrative ties.

 Membership in international organizations

 Nauru was admitted to the United Nations on 14 September 1999.
 Nauru's application to the United Nations was questioned by the People's Republic of China due to Nauru's close diplomatic and trade links to Taiwan.
 Nevertheless, Nauru was granted UN full membership.

 Nauru became a full member of the Commonwealth of Nations in May 1999.
 Since independence, Nauru had been a special member of the Commonwealth prior to 1999, but having fallen behind in payments, reverted to Special Member status on 1 July 2005, with no authoritative power.
 It then returned to be a full member again in June 2011.

 Additionally outside the region, Nauru is a member or participant of the ACP (Lomé Convention), the Alliance of Small Island States, the Asian Development Bank, the Economic and Social Commission for Asia and the Pacific (ESCAP), the Food and Agriculture Organization (FAO), the G-77, the International Civil Aviation Organization, the International Maritime Organization, the ITU, and the International Olympic Committee.

 Nauru is notable for its lack of membership in several major international organizations.
 Nauru is one of only seven UN members that is not a member of the International Bank for Reconstruction and Development and one of 12 not part of the International Finance Corporation.
 Nauru also is not a member of the International Development Association and has no society associated with the International Red Cross and Red Crescent Movement.
 Finally, as with many other nations in Oceania, Nauru is not a member of the International Hydrographic Organization.